You may have noticed I’m a big fan of asking better questions in English!

 Many languages have some version of the question “And you?” that we use in order to invite the other person to participate.

-These questions invite the other person to answer the question they just asked you after you’ve finished responding to the other person’s question.
+These questions invite the other person to answer the question they just asked you once you’ve finished responding to it.

 Both of these questions turn the conversation around and invite the other person to respond to the same question.